WMFong0/Python-Email-Slicer/README.md

-# Email Slicer - Python Project
+# Email Slicer in Python
 ## Overview
 An **advanced Python email analyzer** that slices email addresses and provides detailed domain classification using an external database.
 The program now offers more comprehensive analysis with configurable domain categories.